SoftUni-Internal/interactive-content/EN/02-Arrays/02-Operations.md

 console.log(arr.toString());
 ```

-More methods will be examined in the Arrays Advanced course.
+More methods will be examined in the Arrays Advanced lesson.

 [/slide]